aregsar/aregsarblog/blog/2020/setup-local-laravel-development-with-docker-services/index.md

 ```

 > Note: the redis-server --appendonly yes command overrided the `redis-server` command with no arguments that the standard container runs.
 This allows us to persist the redis data using a docker volume mapping
+> If we look at the standard mysql and redis dockerfiles we can see that there is a VOLUME defined that sets the mysql data directory to /var/lib/mysql and the redis data directory to /data in the container.
+By default when the container runs for the first time that volume is created within the container and the mysql and redis datafiles are persisted there.
+By mapping those directories to our host machine we can persist that data accross docker runs.

 In your Laravel applictaions `.env` file specify the following: